backupbrew/switchbrew/Parental Control services.md

 to snprintf("%08llu", (hmac\_result & 0xFFFFFFFFFFFF) % 100000000).
 If
 this matches, 1 is returned, otherwise 0 is returned.

-On [3.0.1](3.0.1.md "wikilink") this was presumably changed to use different keydata.
+On [3.0.1](3.0.1.md "wikilink") this was changed to use different hardcoded keydata, and to pass 11 as the snprintf argument instead of 10.